vjaisknit/OrderProcessingSystem/README.md

 Global exception handling is managed by a custom middleware.

-Technologies Used
-.NET 8
-ASP.NET Core Web API
-Entity Framework Core
-SQL Server
-IdentityServer & JWT for authentication & authorization Serilog for logging
+Technologies Used - .NET 8, ASP.NET Core Web API, Entity Framework Core, SQL Server, IdentityServer & JWT for authentication & authorization, Serilog for logging, FluentValidation for validation,AutoMapper for object mapping, xUnit for testing
-FluentValidation for validation
-AutoMapper for object mapping
-xUnit for testing